Shreyas7044/youtube-scraper-and-video-downloader-python/README.md

-# youtube-scraper-and-video-downloader-python
-Scraping YouTube with Python using the pytube library to extract video details like title, views, duration, description, and rating.
-This project also allows downloading YouTube videos in the highest resolution using Python.
-Simple, reusable, and beginner-friendly YouTube automation project.

 # Scraping YouTube with Python & Downloading Videos

 This project demonstrates how to scrape YouTube video details using Python and download YouTube videos in the highest resolution using the **pytube** library.
 Web scraping helps extract useful data and this project shows how Python can interact with YouTube easily.